nishianand05/coronavirus-datadashboard/readme.md

 # Coronavirus Data Dashboard

 This project uses D3.js to visualize coronavirus data.
-The data dashboard consists of a **Map, Bar chart, Pie chart, and a Scatterplot** based on mainly 3 attributes - **Number of Cases, Deaths and Recovered patients**.
+The data dashboard consists of a **Map, Bar chart, Pie chart, and a Scatterplot** based on mainly 4 attributes - **Number of Cases, Active cases, Deaths and Recovered patients**.
 The dashboard allows user to input dates and choose the attribute they want.

 ## Resources